AlexG2G/devfolio/content/blog/my-second-blog/index.md

 ## HTML & CSS Project for Pacific Trails Resort

 This project was created in my first semester of university.
 We were assigned to create a website for a business, using HTML & CSS as the programming langauges.
-Very easy project compared to the Python project, and even this website.
+Very easy project compared to the Finance GUI Project, that was made with the programming language.
 This website was built using GatsbyJs and TailwindCSS.

 ![PacificTrailsResort](./ptr.png)

 You can find the source code for this project in [My GitHub Repository](https://github.com/AlexG2G/intro-to-information-technology/tree/main/assignment_5).
 I have also included the code for the main web page below.
-As seen in the screenshot above.